orionenergies/airtable-interface-extension-mapbox/README.md

 ### Data Flow
 1. **Record loading**: The extension reads records from your table with any filters you've applied
 2. **GPS parsing**: Coordinates are parsed directly from your GPS field (no external API calls needed)
+3. **Visibility filtering**: Only markers for visible values are displayed (if configured)
-3. **Map rendering**: Valid locations are displayed as pins on the interactive map
+4. **Map rendering**: Valid locations are displayed as customizable markers on the interactive map
-4. **Color application**: If configured, pins are colored based on your selected field values
+5. **Color application**: If configured, markers are colored based on your selected field values
-5. **Statistics**: Counters update in real-time showing total points and breakdown by color
+6. **Statistics**: Counters update in real-time showing total points and breakdown by color

 ### User Interactions

+#### Configuration Panel
+- **Collapsible panel**: Located at the top of the map, closed by default
+- **Click header**: Click anywhere on the "Configuration de la carte" bar to expand/collapse
+- **Color customization column**: Configure field-based marker colors
+- **Easy removal**: Click the X icon next to a selected field to remove color customization
+- **Persistent state**: Panel state is saved per session

-#### Pin Interactions
+#### Marker Interactions
 - **Hover**: See the location name in a tooltip
 - **Click**: Open a context menu with options:
   - **Zoom to location**: Focus on that specific point
   - **Show details**: Open the full Airtable record panel (when enabled)

 #### Map Controls
+- **Marker customization** (bottom-right):
+  - **Icon selector**: Choose from 3 marker styles (pin, circle, triangle)
+  - **Size slider**: Vertical slider to adjust marker size
-- **Recenter button**: Reset the view to show all points
+- **Recenter button**: Reset the view to show all points with crosshair icon
+- **Info icon**: Access help modal with usage instructions and support
 - **Navigation controls**: Standard Mapbox controls for zoom and rotation
 - **Pan & zoom**: Click and drag to pan, scroll to zoom

 #### Color Customization
+1. **Open configuration panel**: Click the header to expand
-1. Click **"+ Add a field"** in the customization bar
+2. Click **"Choisir un champ"** in the color customization column
-2. Select any compatible field (Select, Checkbox, User, Formula, etc.)
+3. Select any compatible field from the searchable list
-3. **Quick setup**: Click "Auto" to assign colors automatically
+4. **Quick setup**: Click "Auto" to assign colors randomly
-4. **Manual setup**: Click any color circle to choose from Airtable's color palette
+5. **Manual setup**: Click any color circle to choose from Airtable's color palette
-5. Colors are applied instantly and saved in your browser

-**Supported field types:**
-- Single Select / Multiple Selects
-- Checkbox (Yes/No)
-- User / Created by / Last modified by
-- Formula (text values)
+6. **Toggle visibility**: Click the eye icon next to any value to hide/show its markers
+7. **Remove field**: Click the X icon next to the field name to remove customization

+**Value Visibility:**
+- Hidden values appear grayed out in the modal
+- Markers for hidden values are not displayed on the map
+- Color counter reflects only visible values
+- Visibility settings are saved locally

-### View Persistence
+### Persistence
-- Your last map position and zoom are saved to localStorage per base/table
+All settings are saved to localStorage per base/table:
+- Map position and zoom level
-- Color customization preferences are also saved locally
+- Color customization field and colors
-- On first load, the map auto-fits to show all points (unless disabled)
+- Value visibility settings
+- Marker size and icon type
+- Configuration panel collapsed/expanded state

 ## Permissions